waheedahmed55/robotframeworkseleniumlibpython/README.md

 # How to Setup & Run the project:-
 There are two ways:

-* Documentation :- Complete Technical Documentation is present under Doc directory to follow step by step.
+* Documentation :- Complete Technical Documentation is present under Doc directory to follow step by step.<br />

-OR
+#OR

 * Download the code from repository and run following command.
 It will download all libraries automatically
 ```python
    pip install Requirments.txt